 Now, every project is different, but the normal cost of a traditional sewer pipe repair ranges somewhere between $80 and $220 per foot depending how accessible the old pipe is, soil and ground conditions , obstructions like driveways, porches, walkways, landscaping etc and this is why the wide price variation.

-The of course you have to price in the cost of repairing your yard, repaving your driveway removing bushes and trees, etc.
+Then of course you have to price in the cost of repairing your yard, repaving your driveway removing and then replacing bushes and trees, etc.

 Two commonly-used trenchless methods used for pipe repair/replacement are: